Stay and area decision

 Only then compare room, rate, and style

-Do not let a cheap room in the wrong lane become the decision that weakens the whole weekend.
+Do not let a cheap room in the wrong area become the decision that weakens the whole weekend.

 Default answer